 An advertisement for a world-famous cellist’s concert starts a young girl on a journey to a world so unlike her father’s.

 Years into the future, having earned enough of her own money to visit Europe and even attend a few concerts there, she would realise how the plaster pilasters of this British colonial-era building, their carvings indistinct under sloppily-applied layers of whitewash, were but crude simulacra of the architecture they were meant to resemble half a world away.
-But on the night of the concert by the world-famous cellist, as she matched the number on her ticket to the number on her seat, she gazed down at the crowds milling below and thought she had never been in such a grand and antique place, with its chandeliers and plush seats, its air-conditioned wintry chill, its olfactory swirl of paint, dust, wood and perfume.

 THE TRADER in Quarterly Literary Review Singapore, January 2008.